April 2026

 Asset timing

-Core assets are required by the end of Week 1.
+Core assets should be delivered during the first working week.
 Delays pause the timeline.

 Ownership